pharo-ai/decision-tree-model/README.md

 The algorithm C4.5 is an extension of ID3.
 It makes a few improvements like being able to hande both numerical and categorical variables.
 For numerical variables a threshold is applied and the data is split over the examples that satisfy the threshold and the ones that do not.

+With C4.5 we no longer have the need to discretize numerical values.
 ```Smalltalk
 iris := DtmDataset fromDataFrame: Datasets loadIris.
 iris target: #species.